 - Use the entire packet at one time and use immediately once mixed with water.

-Another biological control available is a bacterium called Bacillus thuringiensis, called BT for short and under the trade name Grub-B-Gone.
-Just like the nematodes these are living organisms that are quite specific to the grubs.
-The application method and timing of BT is more flexible than nematodes but still important for them to be effective.
+Another biological control available is a bacterium called Bacillus thuringiensis galleriae, called BTG for short and under the trade name Grub-B-Gone MAX Just like nematodes, these are living organisms that are quite specific to the grubs.
+The application method and timing of BTG is more flexible than nematodes but it is still important to follow them for it to be effective.
 Come in and talk to one of our experts to learn more.